agerwitz/ultimate-guide-to-bosh/README.md

 ## Logs

 The previous sections have shown you what instances and processes are running in a system.
-In order to learn more about what all the software is doing as it is running you will need to be able to view the logs of all the running processes.
+In order to learn more about what all the software is doing as it is running, you will need to be able to view the logs of all the running processes.

 The BOSH CLI is very convenient for getting started with logs.
 You can stream all the logs from all the job templates from all the instances in a deployment with one beautiful command: